spatie/laravel-permission/docs/basic-usage/basic-usage.md

 }
 ```

-## Create A Permission
+## Create Roles and Permissions
 This package allows for users to be associated with permissions and roles.
-Every role is associated with multiple permissions.
+A permission is a specific ability or capability, and a role is a named group of permissions.
 A `Role` and a `Permission` are regular Eloquent models.
 They require a `name` and can be created like this:

 ```php